 Some of the factors that go into estimating the cost of foundation repairs include:

 - Landscaping and concrete that may need to be removed and replaced

 - Cause of the damage

-Of course, there are many other variables that can impact the final cost of a project, but a reputable contractor should be able to not only provide you with a realistic estimate, but also be able to break down the items that make up the cost.
-If they are unable (or unwilling) to do this, move quickly onto another contractor.
-That is a big indicator of a dishonest business.
+Of course, many other variables can impact the final cost of a project.
+However, a reputable contractor should provide you with a realistic estimate and break down the items that make up the cost.
+If they’re unable (or unwilling) to do this, move quickly onto another contractor because this is a sign of dishonest business practices.

-A good indicator of an honest contractor?
-They aren’t trying to sell you on hiring them.
+An honest contractor won’t try to sell you on hiring them.
 A good foundation contractor knows that their honesty, reputation, and communications will do the selling.
 We’re pretty busy, so we’re not going to add busy work to our schedule just to make a dollar.
-We want your home to be strong, stable, and safe and if we think we can do that for you, we’ll let you know.
+We want your home to be strong, stable, and safe, and if we think we can do that for you, we’ll let you know.

 When hiring a contractor, don’t be afraid to ask questions.
-If you’re intimidated by them before you even hire them, think how they’ll treat you once they have your money in their pocket.
-Talk to people that have hired them in the past and ask those people questions.
-People aren’t shy to share good or bad experiences and will either encourage you or warn you about using a particular contractor.
+Talk to people who have hired them in the past and ask them questions.
+People aren’t shy to share good or bad experiences and will encourage or warn you about using a particular contractor.
+If you’re intimidated by a contractor before you even hire them, think about how they’ll treat you once they’ve pocketed your money.

+We want our friends, neighbors, and families to have secure foundations and peace of mind.
 If you have any questions about foundation repair in the Bay Area, please feel free to contact us.
-We’ll answer your question and let you know what we can do for you.
-We want our friends, neighbors, and families to have secure foundations and peace of mind.
+We’ll answer your questions and let you know what we can do for you.